US STOCKS-Wall St falls after jobs data, worries over high Treasury yields remain

 The Labor Department's report showed the number of Americans filing rose moderately last week, while layoffs declined in September, pointing to still-resilient labor market conditions.

-Following a mixed jobs reports earlier this week, focus will be on the more comprehensive September non-farm payrolls data on Friday.
+Following a slew of mixed jobs reports so far this week, focus will be on the more comprehensive September non-farm payrolls data on Friday.

+"For now, labor market conditions are still easing without a significant rise in unemployment.
+Fed officials will need to see further softening in the September employment report and beyond to prevent them from raising rates one more time this year," Michael Pearce, lead U.S. economist at Oxford Economics, said.

+Materials .SPLRCM, consumer staples .SPLRCS and consumer discretionary stocks .SPLRCD fell more than 1% each, leading a broader decline in the major S&P 500 sectors.

+Following the recent weakness, investors will monitor if the S&P 500 falls below its 200-day moving average, currently at around 4,206.

-Traders put the chance of interest rates remaining unchanged in November and December at 80% and 63%, respectively, according to CME's FedWatch tool.
+Traders put the chance of interest rates remaining unchanged in November and December at around 78% and 66%, respectively, according to CME's FedWatch tool.

-Federal Reserve policymakers including Minneapolis' Neel Kashkari, Richmond's Thomas Barkin, San Francisco's Mary Daly and Vice Chair for Supervision Michael Barr are set to speak during the day.
+Federal Reserve policymakers including Minneapolis' Neel Kashkari, Richmond's Thomas Barkin and Vice Chair for Supervision Michael Barr are set to speak during the day.

-The race to replace ousted House Speaker Kevin McCarthy took shape on Wednesday as Steve Scalise, the chamber's No. 2 Republican, and Jim Jordan, a leading antagonist of Democratic President Joe Biden, said they would seek the post.
+San Francisco Fed President Mary Daly on Thursday said U.S. monetary policy is "well into" restrictive territory and there has been a lot of progress toward 2% inflation, but that progress "isn't victory".

-Among stocks, Clorox CLX.N fell 6.2% as the cleaning products maker said it expects to post a first-quarter loss.
+Among stocks, Clorox CLX.N dropped 8.1% as the cleaning products maker said it expects to post a first-quarter loss.

-Rivian AutomotiveRIVN.O dropped 15.7% after the EV maker said it plans to sell convertible green bonds worth $1.5 billion and forecast quarterly revenue to rise in line with estimates.
+Rivian AutomotiveRIVN.O fell 20.4% after the EV maker said it plans to sell convertible green bonds worth $1.5 billion and forecast quarterly revenue to rise in line with estimates.

-Dell TechnologiesDELL.N said it expects compounded annual revenue growth of 3% to 4% over the long term.
-Shares of the PC maker were down 1.2%.

-Lamb Weston HoldingsLW.N rose 11% after the frozen potato products supplier raised its annual profit and sales forecast.
+Lamb Weston HoldingsLW.N jumped 9.2% after the frozen potato products supplier raised its annual profit and sales forecast.

-Declining issues outnumbered advancers for a 1.50-to-1 ratio on the NYSE and a 1.22-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.01-to-1 ratio on the NYSE and a 1.47-to-1 ratio on the Nasdaq.

 (Reporting by Ankika Biswas and Shashwat Chauhan in Bengaluru; Editing by Shounak Dasgupta)